Learn about the procedural guide for selling and leasing off-plan real estate projects after its approval

 Activation of escrow accounts and administrative replacement

-Among the cases regulated by the guide is the request to activate the escrow account for a specific scope within the project, in addition to the mechanism of replacing a developer in case the project fails to sell or rent, to ensure the continuity of implementation and protect the rights of buyers and beneficiaries.
+Among the cases regulated by the guide is the request to activate the escrow account for a specific scope within the project, in addition to the mechanism of replacing a developer in case the project fails to sell or lease, to ensure the continuity of implementation and protect the rights of buyers and beneficiaries.

 To view the procedural guide for selling and leasing off-plan real estate projects.
 Click here